-Prior to taking a TA assignment, students must complete TA training.
+All students must complete TA training.
 The School of Communication will hold a mandatory training for second year students in early August.
 There will also be at least one additional mandatory session during the fall semester for second years.
-All students are also encouraged to attend Annenberg pedagogy workshops throughout the year.
+All students are also encouraged to attend pedagogy workshops throughout the year.

-Before beginning a TA assignment, international students are required by the University to pass a test of spoken English language proficiency.
+Before beginning any GA assignment, international students are required by the University to pass a test of spoken English language proficiency.
 The International Teaching Assistant (ITA) Exam is administered by USC's American Language Institute.
 If not approved by USC, students will be asked to take supplementary courses on campus before teaching.
-International students will be contacted by ALI during the summer after their first year